Datasets

 On the Datasets page, you can import your own dataset (up to 100GB) from an S3-compatible bucket by clicking on the "New Dataset" button and completing the form.

-Note: if your dataset not yet on S3 (e.g, a Huggingface dataset), here's a friendly guide to convert it!
+Note: if your dataset not yet on S3 (e.g, a Huggingface dataset), here's a friendly guide on how to upload it to Cloudflare R2.

 You can use any S3-compatible provider - we've found R2 to be a decent value option!

-1. Signup for a free Cloudflare account - e.g, at .
+1. Signup for a Cloudflare account - e.g, at this link.

-2. Navigate to R2 Object Storage in the sidebar (or ).
+2. Navigate to R2 Object Storage in the sidebar (or click here).

 1. Click on the "Create Bucket" button.